-Things like superannuation and tax also have an effect on your pay, so it’s good to understand them, too.
+Things like superannuation and tax also affect your pay, so it’s good to understand them too.

-Before starting a new job, there are things you should know about getting paid, including:
+Before starting a new job, you can find out:

-- What kind of information should be included on your payslip
+- what kind of information will be included on your payslip.

 Payslips and what should be on them